rongbin666/glitter-sdk-py/docs/examples.rst

     }

-Simple Search without Filter Condition
+Search in the Schema
 -------------------------------------------------
-The search is the standard query for performing a full-text search, including options for fuzzy matching.
+This search is the standard query for performing a full-text search, including options for fuzzy matching.

 .. code-block:: python